- Awards & Fellowships

 - Waiting room - No

-- Alternative Hosts - Your committee members; After your defense, they need to be able to ask you to leave and discuss amongst the committee.
+- Alternative Hosts - Your advisor(s); After your defense, they need to be able to go to a breakout room to discuss your defense without you.

 - Do not "enable join before host"